nbulsi/also/README.md

 ```bash
 git submodule update --recursive
 ```
-if the third-party libraries is updated.
+if the third-party libraries are updated.

 Then, run
 ```bash